 The Cairn Terrier is a small, alert terrier that is easy to train.
 Devoted to his family, whether elderly, children or energetic teenagers he reliably adapts to modern society.
-But historically, the Cairn's initial establishment as a pure breed took 36 years!
+In Britain, the Cairn's initial establishment as a pure breed took 36 years!
+These small rough coated terriers were named after after the cairns of Isle of Skye where these terriers were bred to hunt the otters that called the cairns their home.

 History of the Cairn Terrier

-James Robertson in his 'Sketches of Scottish Terriers' or 'diehards' as he called them, reproduced the lithograph below from an old engraving dated 1835, 50 years before the advent of dog shows.
+James Robertson in his 'Sketches of Scottish Terriers' or 'diehards' as he called them, reproduced this lithograph from an old engraving dated 1835, 50 years before the advent of dog shows.

-This signed, dated drawing is titled: 'Scotch terriers at work on a Cairn in the West Highlands'.
-It shows rough sailors arriving at the rocky cliffs, one waving his cap, while others in kilts scramble down the broken rocks, following their terriers with primitive guns, as the prey slips between the rocks.
-In this pack of remarkably similar terriers that the artist called 'Scotch' Terriers, resemble a Cairn Terriers in type.
+This signed, dated drawing is titled: 'Scotch terriers at work on a cairn in the West Highlands'.
+It shows rough sailors with primitive guns, arriving at the rocky cliffs.
+One is waving his cap, while others in kilts scramble down the broken rocks, following their terriers, as the otters they hunt slip between the rocks.
+In this pack of remarkably similar terriers that the artist called 'Scotch' Terriers, resemble Cairn Terriers in type.
+This picture clearly demonstrates the fallen rocks which formed on the seashore providing a vantage point from which the terriers could watch the otters.
+When an otter retreated between the rocks to its hiding space, the terrier could face the otter on equal terms.

 White 'Scotch' Terriers c 1890